|Type of tour:||Self-guided|

 Whilst the longest distance, you have plenty of route options for your ride today and this could be one of the easiest cycling days as it is mostly downhill to the coast.
 We recommend you cycle along the coast, via the historical old port of Lagos.
 Your final destination is Albufeira, a bustling tourist town with lots to see and do, and some great bars and restaurants where you can celebrate the end of your cycling trip!

 Day 8: Departure

-We will transfer you from your accommodation for your journey home.
+We will transfer you from your accommodation to the Faro airport for your journey home.